lcilliers/hobbies-modelling4comfort/_projects/german-sail-boat.md

   - assets/images/projects/german-sail-boat/20251130_202139.jpg
 ---

-# German Sail Boat

-A detailed replica of a traditional German sailing vessel, capturing the elegance and craftsmanship of historical maritime engineering.
-This project focuses on authentic rigging, weathering techniques, and period-accurate details.
+The original Gorch Fock was built in 1933 in Hamburg.
+It is a three-masted steel-hulled barque, designed for safety with strong righting momentum to prevent capsizing.
+It served as a training ship until WWII.
+Later in life it served as a Soviet and later Ukrainian training ship, sailed globally, and participated in tall ship races.
+It is now a museum ship in Stralsund.

+This ship was used as a miniature modeling subject since the early plastic kit era in the 1950s.
+This detailed replica of a traditional German sailing vessel, captured the elegance and craftsmanship of historical maritime engineering giving rise to many iterations of models.
+It was adopted by Heller and Revell in the 1980s to create a detail kit with some 700 parts - ideal for advanced users.
+Revell re-issued several reboxed sets in the 2000s with 1:150 to 1:350 scales.

+When I bought the kit in 2007 I had no idea of its complexity or history.
+I only wanted to stimulate my grandson to build balsawood models.

+When I took on the build process in 2019, in desparation because it was still lying on the shelve, I had no model building experience, limited tools and not even the right glue.

 ## Project Overview

-**Kit/Manufacturer:** Traditional German Sailing Vessel
+**Kit/Manufacturer:** Revell
 **Scale:** 1:150
 **Status:** Completed
 **Start Date:** November 2019
 **Completion:** May 2020
 **Skill Level:** Intermediate
-**Difficulty:** Moderate - requires rigging and fine detail work
+**Difficulty:** Advanced - requires rigging and fine detail work

 ## Project Goals

-- Create an authentic representation of a traditional German sailing vessel
-- Master rigging techniques for period-accurate sail configuration
-- Apply realistic weathering to show age and maritime exposure
-- Develop skills in ship modeling and maritime diorama creation
-- Practice photography techniques including potential green screen backgrounds
+- To complete a model that was purchased years ago.
+- To get through the winter months.
+- To learn more about model building.

 ## Build Progress

+- This first build was all about reading the instructions, which was of reasonable quality.
+-

 ### Phase 1: Hull Construction ✅
 The foundation of any ship model starts with a solid hull.
 Initial construction focused on: